az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 Arizona Bootstrap 5 largely follows [upstream Bootstrap's changes to badges]({{< docsref "/migration#badges" >}}).
 The `badge-variant()` mixin override from Arizona Bootstrap 2 has been removed since badges will now use [color and background helpers]({{< docsref "/helpers/color-background" >}}) to ensure accessible color combinations.
 The `.badge-link` class dropped by upstream Bootstrap has been converted to a [custom Arizona Bootstrap class]({{< docsref "/components/badge#badge-links" >}}) that works with badges using the Chili, Midnight, and Light color and background helpers.

+### Text Primary

+The `.text-primary` class has been maintained in Arizona Bootstrap 5, but its color has changed from Arizona Blue to Arizona Red.
+It is recommended to use `.text-red` or `.text-blue` instead.

 ## Deprecated Components